Zytherion/Zytherion-Blockchain/README.md

 Zytherion is a Layer 1 blockchain that integrates three cutting-edge technologies into a single coherent protocol:

 - **Post-Quantum Cryptography (PQC)** — transaction signing with CRYSTALS-Dilithium3 (NIST PQC standard), SHA3-256 block hash commitments
-- **Torus Fully Homomorphic Encryption (TFHE)** — encrypted on-chain balances using LWE-based FHE; validators compute on ciphertext without ever learning plaintext amounts
+- **Threshold Fully Homomorphic Encryption (TFHE)** — encrypted on-chain balances using LWE-based FHE; validators compute on ciphertext without ever learning plaintext amounts
 - **Green BFT** — adaptive commit timeout that reduces validator energy consumption during low-traffic periods by extending block intervals automatically

 > **Live demo:** An encrypted transfer of 250,000 ZYTC produces a ~21KB TFHE ciphertext on-chain — down from 376KB with the prior BFV scheme — with no plaintext amount visible in any event or log.